harvesthill/reddit-wiki-archive/steroids/trestolone.md

 **Trestolone** (**MENT**) is an experimental androgen/anabolic steroid (AAS) and SARM medication under development by the US Government, The Population Council, and university partners for potential use as a form of hormonal birth control for men and in androgen replacement therapy for low Testosterone levels in men, but has never been marketed for medical use.

-The compound is an extremely potent 19-nor derivative oft-described as a cross between Trenbolone and Nandrolone—but without any of the negative sides of either.
+The compound is an extremely potent 19-nor derivative oft-described as a cross between Trenbolone and Nandrolone—but without many of the worst negative sides of either.
 Perhaps more so than any other compound, MENT is highly capable of eliciting serious gains in mass and strength over a relatively short period of time.

 Trestolone delivers 10x more myotropic effect than testosterone.
 The *myotropic effect* is the effect of building muscle, making Trestolone more effective than any other commercial steroid in existence.
 Whereas Trenbolone's Anabolic/Androgenic ratio is 500/500 to Testosterone's 100/100, MENT comes in at 2300/650.
 It's oft-described as “Test on steroids” or “supercharged Test.”